theturtle32/WebSocket-Node/docs/WebSocketServer.md

 **keepaliveInterval** - uint - *Default: 20000*
 The interval in milliseconds to send keepalive pings to connected clients.

+**keepaliveForce** - boolean - *Default: false*
+if true, the server will not reset the keepalive timer when any data is received from the client, forcing to send the ping on the Interval.

 **dropConnectionOnKeepaliveTimeout** - boolean - *Default: true*
 If true, the server will consider any connection that has not received any data within the amount of time specified by `keepaliveGracePeriod` after a keepalive ping has been sent.
 Ignored if `keepalive` is false.